arcus/education_modules/reproducibility/reproducibility.md

 **Learning Objectives**:  After completion of this module, learners will be able to:

 * Explain the importance of conducting research that is **reproducible** (can be re-done by a different, unaffiliated scientist)
-* Give an example of a data analysis method that helps research be more reproducible
+* Argue in support of a data analysis method that helps research be more reproducible
-* Give an example of a method in the organization and description of documents, datasets, and other files that helps research be more reproducible
+* Argue in support of a method in the organization and description of documents, datasets, and other files that helps research be more reproducible

 </div>